 A factory default deletes all camera settings including passwords, network settings, and image settings.

 Complete the following sequence of steps only if you have no other option to restore operation to the camera.

-Steps to complete a hardware reset for the camera
+Steps to complete a hardware reset for all camera models